Guide to power outages

 Rural Western Australia Horizon Power 132 351

-Gas customers in Western Australia should refer to the Public Utilities Office, the Economic Regulation Authority (ERA), or the Energy Ombudsman Western Australia for any energy-related queries.
+Gas customers in Western Australia should refer to the Public Utilities Office, the Economic Regulation Authority (ERA), or Energy Ombudsman Western Australia for any energy-related queries.

-How long can an outage last?
+How long can a power outage last?

 What are planned power outages?

-Planned energy outages will normally be listed on your distributor’s website.
 Depending on your distributor, the following information should be provided:

 • Outage start date and time